roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

         In this example, a Log Service project named k8s-log4j is created in the China \(Hangzhou\) region where the monitored ACK cluster is deployed.

         **Note:** We recommend that you create a Log Service project in the region where the monitored ACK cluster is deployed.
-When a Log Service project and an ACK cluster are deployed in the same region, logs are transmitted over the internal network.
+When a Log Service project and an ACK cluster are deployed in the same region, log data is transmitted over the internal network.
 This enables quick retrieval of log data.
 This also avoids cross-region transmission, which requires additional bandwidth and time costs.

     3. In the Projects section, find and click the k8s-log4j project.
 The details page of the project appears.